Communication in exceptional circumstances

 - Speech by Justice Minister Anna-Maja Henriksson on the Ministry of Justice website (in Finnish).

 - Speech by Róbert Ragnar Spanó, President of the European Court of Human Rights

 - Presentation by Tuija Brax, Director of the Rule of Law Centre at the University of Helsinki (in Finnish)

 - Oikeusvaltiossa yksilö saa suojan – myös valtion toimilta (in Finnish)

 - Asianajajan asema on tunnustettava perustuslaissa (in Finnish)

 The Ukraine special issue of Defensor Legis was released on 28 April 2022

-The Russian war of aggression in Ukraine, which started on 24 February 2022, has stopped many legal scholars to consider the legal rules of war: what are the actual legal means of interfering in the situation, what are the obligations and rules applicable to the situation, what are the competent forums for dealing with issues, and where do the limits of jurisdiction of different instances go?
+The Russian war of aggression in Ukraine, which started on 24 February 2022, has prompted many legal scholars to consider the legal rules of war: what are the actual legal means of interfering in the situation, what are the obligations and rules applicable to the situation, what are the competent forums for dealing with issues, and what are the limits of jurisdiction of different instances?
 The Finnish Bar Association has published the Ukraine special issue of the law journal Defensor Legis, in which these topics are discussed.